The Right Catastrophic Injury Attorney Can Help You Get the Compensation You Deserve

 Your attorney can help you first by determining if you have a case.
 Even if someone’s negligence was the cause of the accident that caused your catastrophic injury, you must be able to prove it to a judge and / or jury.
 If you do not have the evidence and your case is not worth pursuing, your attorney can help you save the time and headache of pursuing something that is not likely to work out in your favor.

-Once we have determined that you have grounds for a case, we will gather evidence, look at the evidence the plaintiff will use to disprove our case, talk to experts who can testify on your behalf, speak to witnesses, ensure all injuries and doctor’s appointments are documented, and ensure that all paperwork is filed correctly and on time.
+Once I have determined that you have grounds for a case, I will gather evidence, look at the evidence the plaintiff will use to disprove the case, talk to experts who can testify on your behalf, speak to witnesses, ensure all injuries and doctor’s appointments are documented, and ensure that all paperwork is filed correctly and on time.

 Many Types of Injuries Qualify as Catastrophic Injuries

-One of the first questions we are often asked is what qualifies as a catastrophic injury.
+One of the first questions I am often asked is what qualifies as a catastrophic injury.
 There are numerous types of injuries that fall into this category including:

 - Death.
-In this case, we can file a wrongful death lawsuit.
+In this case, I can file a wrongful death lawsuit.

 - Spinal cord injury.
 Long-term consequences from this injury include loss of feeling, severe pain, paralysis, and others.